 The importance of gentle boundaries

-Christmas can place subtle pressure on us to be available, accommodating and agreeable.
+Christmas can place pressure on us to be available, accommodating and agreeable.
 Boundaries can feel especially difficult at this time of year, particularly if saying no has historically been met with disappointment or criticism.

 Navigating differences and tension